Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 Whenever possible, avoid dense traffic.
 If necessary, go the longer route even.
 That might save you time anyway.

-Ride as the manual instructs
+Ride as the manual instructs, ride solo, and avoid stunts!

 Xiaomi M365 Pro User Manual Page against riding in the rain